iosephus/getting-cleaning-data/README.md

 ```

 This data frame will be saved as a text file with field separate by spaces,
-under the name "averages-tidy.txt".
+under the name *averages-tidy.txt*.
 This is the only disk output of the script
 (apart from the data download timestamp).